inbo/bird-tracking/cartodb/import-procedure.md

         device_info_serial
     ```

-15. If no unexpected records are missing, drop all records from `bird_tracking` for a certain `species_code` (update the query below for the relevant `species_code`).
+15. If no unexpected records are missing, drop all records from `bird_tracking` for a certain `species_code` (update the query below for the relevant `species_code`). **Make sure there is sufficient space for step 17**.
 Since we do not have stable identifiers for records, we cannot compare between the old and new records and do an incremental update.

     ```SQL
     DELETE FROM lifewatch.bird_tracking